InsMapper: Exploring Inner-instance Information for Vectorized HD Mapping: Introduction

 \section{Introduction}

-High-definition maps (HD maps) play a critical role in today's autonomous driving vehicles \citep{gao2020vectornet,liang2020learning,da2022path}, as they contain detailed information about the road, including the position of road elements (e.g., road boundaries, lane splits, pedestrian crossings, and lane centerlines), connectivity, and topology of the road.
+Vectorized high-definition maps (HD maps) play a critical role in today's autonomous vehicles \cite{liu2022vectormapnet,liang2020learning,da2022path}, as they contain detailed information about the road, including the position of road elements (\eg, road boundaries, lane splits, pedestrian crossings, and lane centerlines), connectivity, and topology of the road.
 Without the assistance of HD maps for perceiving and understanding road elements, unexpected vehicle behaviors may be encountered, such as incorrect path planning results or even vehicle collisions.

 Typically, HD maps are created by offline human annotation, which is labor-intensive, inefficient, and expensive.
-Although there are works proposing to make such an offline process automatic \citep{xie2023mv,xu2022centerlinedet,xu2023rngdet++}, it is not possible to recreate and update the HD map frequently when the road network has been modified, such as when a new road is built or an existing road is removed.
-Therefore, this paper studies HD map detection in an online manner based on vehicle-mounted sensors (e.g., cameras, LiDARs).
+Although there are works proposing to make such an offline process automatic \cite{xu2022centerlinedet,xie2023mv,xu2023rngdet++}, it is not possible to recreate and update the HD map frequently when the road has been modified, such as when a new road is built or an existing road is removed.
+To address this issue, several recent studies propose to detect local HD maps using an online method \cite{liao2022maptr,liu2022vectormapnet,li2021hdmapnet,liao2023maptrv2,qiao2023end,ding2023pivotnet}.
+This paper aims to further investigate online HD map detection techniques based on vehicle-mounted sensors (\ie, cameras and LiDARs).